Apipie/apipie-demo/README.md

     APIPIE_RECORD=params rake test:functionals
     APIPIE_RECORD=examples rake test:functionals

 CONGRATULATION!!!
-You've just created the fist cut documentation of your API.
+You've just created the first cut documentation of your API.

-When we open the `TweetsController` we can see, that out of sudden there is a description of every action.
+When we open the `TweetsController` we can see, that out of a sudden there is a description of every action.
 And more then that: the tool also tried to recognize the type of params if possible (such as the `sent` param is `:bool`).